DEVZILLAA/tic-cat-doge/README.md

 A simple tic tac toe game but instead with Os and Xs.
-We got Cats and Doges.
+We got Cats and Dogs.